 We operated the Carriagehouse Tea Room through season, however on July 1, 2016 we said our farewells.
 We had a great nine years at Selby Gardens and it was time to move on.

 Our focus now is on our teas and building a wholesale business.
-We brought back the name ‘Local Coffee + Tea’ and pivoted to be a wholesale distributor of not only Local Tea Company, but also Java Dawg Coffee
+We brought back the name ‘Local Coffee + Tea’ and pivoted to be a wholesale distributor of not only Local Tea Company, but also Java Dawg Coffee, Torani (syrups, sauces and smoothie blends) and Cappuccine (frappe powders).

-In 2017 we have more than 90 customers and we are growing.
+In 2017 we have more than 90 customers and growing.
 Glynis still helps with the tea decisions, in addition to Lori helping out with the deliveries.
+Michael continued to golf more consistently than in the past leading to GolfToons.
+All of the cartoons are done by Marty Glass and both are trying to figure out how to make a fortune on this side hustle.
+Check it out and Laugh at the Agony, as they say.

 We hope you have enjoyed this trip down memory lane.
 Our story continues and with your help, we will keep making history!